EricLBuehler/candle-vllm/README.md

 ```
 cargo run --release --features cuda -- --port 2000 --dtype f16 --weight-path /home/Meta-Llama-3.1-8B-Instruct-GPTQ-INT4-Marlin/ llama3 --quant marlin --temperature 0. --penalty 1.
 ```
-You may also use `AutoGPTQ` to transform a model to marlin format by loading the (quantized) model, supplying the `use_marlin=True` in `AutoGPTQ` and resaving it with "save_pretrained".
+You may also use `GPTQModel` to transform a model to marlin-compatible format using the given script `examples/convert_marlin.py`.

-**Note:** only 4-bit GPTQ (marlin format) quantization supported at the moment, and the input data type should be `f16` (--dtype f16) or `bf16` (--dtype bf16).
-You need rename the transformed marlin weight to "model.safetensors" and copy the "tokenizer.json" from the source model folder.
+**Note:** for using Marlin fast kernel, only 4-bit GPTQ quantization supported at the moment, and the input data type should be `bf16` (--dtype bf16) or `f16` (--dtype f16).

 ## In-situ quantization (or in-situ marlin conversion)